spencer-shadley/completed-class/02-Lesson-Plans/Part-Time/18-Week/01-Day/01-Day-LessonPlan.md

 * Ask the class, "How do we know what is causing our page to perform poorly or well?"

-  * This is an important question.
-Getting concrete analysis on the performance metrics of a web page is important in improving it in the future.
+  * Getting concrete analysis on the performance metrics of a web page is important in improving it in the future.

-* Proceed to demoing Lighthouse.
+* Use student answers to transition to demoing Lighthouse.

 ### 2. Instructor Do: Demo Lighthouse (10 mins)